d9pouces/PolyArchiv/README.md

   * Duplicity: after the backup, all files are encrypted and sent to the remote repository.

 Each repository (either local or remote) is associated to a backup frequency.
-If a given repository has a daily backup frequency but you execute Polysauv twice a day, only the first backup will be executed.
+If a given repository has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be executed.

 Installation
 ------------

 The simplest way is to use `pip`:

-    $ pip install polysauv
+    $ pip install polyarchiv

 Some commands are available:
 display the current configuration, local and remote repositories, sources and backup status

-    $ polysauv show [-C /my/config/dir] [--verbose]
+    $ polyarchiv show [-C /my/config/dir] [--verbose]

 backup data.
 If you set a frequency, repositories that are not out-of-date are not run (unless you specified `--force`)

-    $ polysauv backup [-C /my/config/dir] [--force]
+    $ polyarchiv backup [-C /my/config/dir] [--force]

 display all available engines (and their options if you specified `--verbose`)

-    $ polysauv help [--verbose]
+    $ polyarchiv help [--verbose]

 You can also generate a Debian/Ubuntu package with: